ReScience/rescience.github.io/05-FAQ.md

 be willing to work with our GitHub-based editorial processes).

-## Does ReScience issue DOIs (Digital Object Identifiers) ?
+## Does ReScience issue DOIs (Digital Object Identifiers)?

 Re**Science** itself does not, but every article published in Re**Science** receives a DOI from, and is indexed in [Zenodo](https://zenodo.org/collection/user-rescience).

-## What is the preferred format for the accompanying article ?
+## What is the preferred format for the accompanying article?

 We use **exclusively** Markdown format, from which articles are converted to HTML, PDF, and other formats using [pandoc](http://johnmacfarlane.net/pandoc/).